Erasmus+ International is an EU funding program that supports long- and short-term stays abroad in countries outside the EU.

 - long-term mobilities: You will receive 700 EUR per month to cover the increased cost of living in the host country

-- short term PhD mobilities: The grant amounts to 79 EUR per day until the 14th day, and from the 15th to the 30th day, it is 56 EUR per day
+- PhD short-term mobilities: The grant amounts to 79 EUR per day until the 14th day, and from the 15th to the 30th day, it is 56 EUR per day

 In addition to the mobility grant, you will receive a one-time travel grant of up to 1.735 EUR, depending on the distance between University of Graz and the host university, which is calculated using the Erasmus+ Distance Calculator, as well as the type of transportation used (environmentally friendly or non-environmentally friendly travel).
 Students who choose green travel can apply for additional travel days.
 The new Erasmus+ program generation places a strong emphasis on environmentally friendly and responsible practices.